BergstromDomain/MyApp/docs/section_1_get_started/1_0_get_started_toc.md

 ## Get started ##
-> This section covers how I set up the *Cloud9* environment, installed the relevant components and creating the database before I created a new application.
+> This section covers how I set up the *Cloud9* environment, installed the relevant components and creating the database before I created a new Rails application.

 ### Section 1 - Get started - Table of contents ###